 It was a special moment when I saw the iconic Ferris wheel in real life.
 This Ferris wheel is probably one of the most iconic in the world and it has always been associated with the nuclear disaster at Chernobyl.
 I’ve seen so many Ferris wheels in my life.
 Actually, I’m obsessed with them and love to take photos of them everywhere I travel but this one isn’t like any other Ferris wheel I’ve ever seen.
 It’s been more than 35 years since the disaster happened yet it looks as if it’s freshly painted a day ago.
 Words can’t say how charming it looked.
 This Ferris wheel was never opened too.
 Sad.

 We walked around the city later and our guide Daria was telling us more about abandoned buildings in the city.
 The hotel Polissya building was one of the highest in the city and it was built in the 1970s to house delegations and guests visiting the Chernobyl power plant.
-We also saw some images of how the town square looked like before the disaster and how it looks now in addition to a visit to the supermarket.
-Pripyat had a western style supermarket which was something very rare in the former Soviet Union.
+We also saw some images of what the town square looked like before the disaster and how it looks now in addition to a visit to the supermarket.
+Pripyat had a western-style supermarket which was something very rare in the former Soviet Union.

-I noticed that some parts of the city felt like in the middle of the jungle and guide told us that trees started to grow aggressively after the disaster.
+I noticed that some parts of the city felt like in the middle of the jungle and the guide told us that trees started to grow aggressively after the disaster.
 Nobody knows why there was a rapid and aggressive growth of trees and no one could prove if radiation spurred this aggressive growth.

 Pripyat kept on impressing me with its landmarks as it even had a football stadium.
 There’s another sad story about it; The stadium was built to become the home ground of the football team FC Stroitel Pripyat and guess what?
 The club never had the chance to play at this stadium because of the disaster…

 On the way back to the bus, we passed by the hospital.
-Unfortunately, it’s strictly forbidden to enter the hospital as it contains high levels of radiation as the basement of the hospital contains the clothing worn by the firefighters.
+Unfortunately, it’s strictly forbidden to enter the hospital as it contains high levels of radiation and the basement of the hospital contains the clothing worn by the firefighters.
 These items still emit dangerously high levels of radiation to this day.

 The last stop of this remarkable tour was at Radar Duga; A massive and secret radar built by the Soviets in the late 1960s to warn the Soviet Union of any ballistic missile attack by the US.
 This radar was nicknamed “Russian Woodpecker” by shortwave listeners for their emissions randomly sounding like a sharp tapping noise.

 The structure is massive and impressive.
 It probably has nothing to do with Chernobyl nuclear reactor number 4 disaster but it happened to be built inside the zone which is called the exclusion zone today so a stop there was definitely worth it.
-It’s impossible to take a good photo for this massive structure with a normal camera; You definitely need a drone to get a perfect shot for it.
+It’s impossible to take a good photo of this massive structure with a normal camera; You definitely need a drone to get a perfect shot for it.

 This is a trip like no other; Making a decision to go there was difficult, being there was difficult, and writing about it now is difficult.
-I was deeply touched by stories I heard during the tour and by things I saw.
+I was deeply touched by the stories I heard during the tour and by the things I saw.
 There’s still more to see in Chernobyl (especially in Pripyat) but it’s impossible to cover everything in a 1-day tour and that’s why there are 3-day tours -which are more exclusive- for those who want to spend more time in Chernobyl and see more of it.

 The tour is safe as long as you follow guidelines.
 There are people who work in the exclusion zone (they change shifts every 2 weeks) and there are guides who go there almost daily and they’re all in a good health.
 The levels of radiation at most of the places covered in this tour are relatively low.
 However, there are some hot spots here and there so you need to make sure that you never touch these items.
 After the tour, you will have to go through radiation detection machines which will be able to detect any radiation you may be carrying.

 Approximately, 300,000 people were displaced from their homes in Ukraine and Belarus.
 This area is now called “The Exclusion Zone”.
-They were told this was temporary but they never returned as it’s forbidden to return, except very few of them.
+They were told this was temporary but they never returned as it’s forbidden to return, except for very few of them.

 400 miners worked 24/7 for 1 month to prevent a total nuclear meltdown, at least 100 of them died before the age of 40.
 Over 600,000 liquidators served in the exclusion zone and risked their health and their lives to save the world.